 Bavarian: “OK, then it is safe to talk to you.”

 Overall, The Oktoberfest experience was great.
-The experience would have been better had we had reservations.
+The experience would have been better if we had reservations.
 Live and learn, one beer festival at a time.